TheupSetnug/SimplySync/README.md

 # SimplySync
 This is a Discord bot that syncs who is fronting in a system in SimplyPlural to a Discord server.

+The file called working_script is just a testing script.
+It doesn't do anything.

 ## Configuration File (config.yaml)

 There is a configuration file called `config.yaml.example` that you can use as a template for creating your own configuration file.
 You can copy this file and rename it to `config.yaml` and then fill in the values.